-- 1. Before an athlete may compete or practice, you must have all forms completed in Final Forms and Physical Form submitted to your coach. - 2.
+- 1. Before you may compete or practice, you must have all formwork completed and submitted to your coach.
+Specifically, these forms are a completed physical examination form, an emergency medical authorization form, student training pledge, and your general student information form with risk acknowledgement. - 2.
 In the case of an athletic injury, it is your responsibility to notify your coach of the situation immediately so the best course of care can be undertaken as soon as possible.
 If there is any question as to whether you are injured or not, take the time to see the trainer for an evaluation.
 Don't attempt to continue to compete or practice with an injury of an undetermined severity and/or extent.
 Doing so could possibly cause further injury and considerably lengthen recovery. - 3.
 If your injury requires a visit to a physician's office, we must receive a written release from that office in order for you to return to competition. - 4.
 You have a personal responsibility to follow through on prescribed rehabilitation.
 You must make a commitment to complete the rehabilitation instructions faithfully. - 5.
 While injured, you are expected to attend all practices and contests unless excused by your coach.
 Even though you may be out of action, you are still a part of the team.
 You will still be able to pick up on new strategies and techniques by observing practice sessions.
 It is very important that you do not let an injury adversely affect your attitude in the classroom. - 6.
-Return to Play/Medical Clearance: - a.
-Every athlete that receives medical care, and is under the treatment of a physician, must have a doctor's note in order to return to play. - b.
-Please make sure that you mention to your physician that we have physical therapy services at your High School.
-Your doctor can provide us with treatment and therapy protocols. - 7.
-In the event of an injury that results in a The Ohio High School Athletic Association carries a "catastrophic injury insurance program".
+The Ohio High School Athletic Association carries a "catastrophic injury insurance program".